 What is direct response advertising?

 Direct response advertising is meant to compel people to take an immediate action from an ad while offering a measurable response from that action.
-These campaigns use direct response ads, like the AdWords examples below, to capture prospects’ attention and lead them to the next page where they can complete the desired action:
+These campaigns use direct response ads, like the Google Ads examples below, to capture prospects’ attention and lead them to the next page where they can complete the desired action:

 Display ads can also request immediate action (in this case, getting a demo):